-- (a) No Participant shall carry an account for a Customer unless the Participant has entered into a written agreement with the Customer containing such terms as may from time to time be prescribed in these Rules. - (b) Without prejudice to the generality of paragraph (a) of this Rule 407, each written agreement with a Customer must incorporate into every Contract carried for the Customer all the terms of the Eris Exchange Rules insofar as they are applicable to that Contract. - (c) No Participant shall engage in soliciting or accepting an Order for thea Contract for a Participant or Customer unless the Participant has entered into a written agreement with the Participant or Customer obtaining such terms as may from time to time be prescribed in these Rulesthat meets the requirements of this Rule.
+- (a) No Participant shall carry an account for a Customer unless the Participant has entered into a written agreement with the Customer containing such terms as may from time to time be prescribed in these Rules. - (b) Without prejudice to the generality of paragraph (a) of this Rule 407, each written agreement with a Customer must incorporate into every Contract carried for the Customer all the terms of the Eris Exchange Rules insofar as they are applicable to that Contract. - (c) No Participant shall engage in soliciting or accepting an Order for a Contract for a Participant or Customer unless the Participant has entered into a written agreement with the Customer that meets the requirements of this Rule.